LATEST UPDATE: Oct 20, 2025, USCIS Implementation Plan for $100k H-1B Fee Released

 Employers & Corporate Sponsors

-- Companies that frequently sponsor foreign talent (especially in tech, consulting, biotech, or STEM fields) will suddenly face a steep cost increase for international hires.
+- Companies that frequently sponsor foreign talent from abroad (especially in tech, consulting, biotech, or STEM fields) will likely face a steep cost increase for international hires.

-- The new fee may prompt some firms to re-evaluate whether to pursue foreign recruitment, invest more in domestic hiring, or shift some roles offshore entirely.
+- The new fee may prompt some companies to re-evaluate whether to pursue foreign recruitment, invest more in domestic hiring, or shift some roles offshore entirely.

 Foreign Applicants

-- Prospective H-1B candidates who are currently abroad will effectively see the barrier to entry dramatically raised.
+- Prospective H-1B candidates who are currently abroad will see the barrier to entry dramatically raised.

 - The petition may be denied if it is not accompanied by the $100,000 payment, unless a waiver or exemption is granted, these are expected to be limited.